 I also must thank my family for their support and suggestions.
 They have encouraged me and aided me in editing my materials.
 My mom is a wonderful editor and always provides great insight into how to clarify my ideas and writing style.
 My dad has helped me by providing me with helpful hints for lightening the tone of the show from my usually more straight-laced academic style.
 My grandmother gave my new microphone, so a great thanks go out to her for the improved audio quality of the show.

 A number of my friends have also helped immensely with this podcast through support, equipment, encouragement, editing, and providing references to various works that I had overlooked.
-Among this helpful number are (alphabetically): Daniel Bellum, Stephanie Joyal, Samuel Kelso, Kilian Mallon, and Ryan Stitt (of The History of Ancient Greece podcast).
+Among this helpful number are (alphabetically): Daniel Bellum, Chris Edmonson, Stephanie Joyal, Samuel Kelso, Kilian Mallon, and Ryan Stitt (of The History of Ancient Greece podcast).

 There are a number of audio and visual resources that have influenced this podcast.
 Some you will see cited here and there within the text of episodes, some were simply an inspiration in the kind of podcasting I chose to do and the way that I presented certain material.
 There are two main podcasts which have really influenced my interest in creating a Greek history podcast, which are Mike Ducan’s The History of Rome and Peter Adamson’s The History of Philosophy without Any Gaps.
 Some online courses which have provided information and inspiration are Professor Andrew Szegedy-Maszak from Wellsley’s Coursera class The Greeks (Coursera) as well as Professor Donald Kagan’s Introduction to Ancient Greek History (Yale).
 Several Great Courses from The Teaching Company have also influenced my work, including Ancient Greek Civilization by Professor Jeremy McInerney, The Rise of Humans: The Great Scientific Debates by Professor John Hawks, Practical Philosophy: The Greco-Roman Moralists by Professor Luke Timothy Johnson, An Introduction to Greek Philosophy by Professor David Roochnik, and Great Minds of the Western Intellectual Tradition (3rd ed) which is team taught.